top of page

 I’m simply invited to go by and go well.

-So, I do,
+So I do,

-but I still think it looks kind of swell, actually -
+but I still think it looks kind of swell, actually

 the moss on the magnolia tree.

-SOON, IN THE HOUSE BESIDE TIROHIA MARAE
+THE HOUSE BESIDE TIROHIA MARAE

-In the unlit space before dawn,
+In the latent space before dawn

 day gathers so patiently.